prerana2005/Code_Review_Analytics/README.md

 - Final result showing only those functions from the PR that are considered risky.
 - Helps reviewers focus on potentially problematic code segments during review.

+---
+### Day 7

+#### Test Case for False Positive Risk Detection in PR Analysis

+**Objective:**
+To simulate and catch a bug in the risk classification logic where a file containing
+both complex and simple functions is always flagged as 'risky' even if the pull request
+only modifies a simple function.

+**What was done:**
+- Created a failing unit test in `tests/test_false_positive.py` using `unittest`
+- Simulated input CSVs:
+    • `tests/mock_lizard_output.csv`: Contains metadata for multiple functions in a file (some complex, some simple)
+    • `tests/mock_pr_files.csv`: Simulates a pull request modifying only the simple function
+- Wrote a test to check if such a PR is wrongly marked as risky
+- Let the test fail intentionally, as the bug still exists

+**Key Outcome:**
+This test fails as expected, showing that the current implementation doesn't check
+*which specific function* is edited.
+It wrongly flags a PR as risky just because
+a complex function exists in the file.